Shine-/OpenWrt-guest_wifi/README.md

 1. Download the script `guest_wifi_setup.sh` and save it somewhere on the router, preferrably on non-persistent storage, like `/tmp`.
 2. Fill in the `GuestWifi_{SSID,IP,netmask}` variables at the top of the script.
-3. (optional) To force OWE support to be enabled/disabled, set `use_OWE_flag` to `1` or `0`.
-      NOTE: if this variable is blank / undefined / anything other than 0 or 1; the default behavior is to use OWE if any TLS capable version of wpad or hostapd is installed, and not to use OWE if the mesh / mini / basic version without TLS support is installed.
+3. (optional) To force OWE support to be enabled/disabled, set `use_OWE_flag` to `0`, `1`, `2` or `3`.
+NOTE: if this variable is blank, the default behavior is to use OWE transition mode for OpenWrt versions that support it (19.07+), but only if any TLS capable version of wpad or hostapd is installed, and not to use OWE if the mesh / mini / basic version without TLS support, or an older OpenWrt version, is installed.
 4. `chmod +x` the script and run it.
 5. Wait for the script to finish running.
 6. Your guest WiFi network(s) are now available.